scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 - We then iterate these values - on each iteration, we apply `step` to the probe, and replace `maxY` by the maximum of `maxY` and the `y` position of the current probe,
-- we will ignore any iteration step where the `probe` does not collide with, or go beyond the target, i.e., the probe is still on a valid trajectory,
+- we ignore any iteration step where the `probe` does not collide with, or go beyond the target, i.e., the probe is still on a valid trajectory,
 - we then find the first iteration that is not ignored, meaning that at